Transcript: Golden Glow

 Having such ornate, excessive plumage is risky.
-The poor peacock can hardly get off the ground.
+The poor peacock can barely get off the ground.
 And this is hardly effective camouflage against predators.
 And so the fact that the peacock could survive despite such costly ornamentation offers a sense of how robust the bird’s genetics must be.
-So natural selection might favor females attracted to that sort of thing.
+So, natural selection might favor females attracted to that sort of thing.

-In fact “It is a popular view that suntanning enhances the healthy and attractive appearance of Caucasian faces, but this research suggests that any benefit to health appearance from tanning is due to the associated increase in skin yellowness, and that if you separate it out people actually prefer the lighter but yellower skin, so better than a tanning bed to improve our healthfulness and attractiveness is a bed, of greens.
+In fact: “It is a popular view that suntanning enhances the healthy and attractive appearance of Caucasian faces,” but this research suggests that “any benefit to health appearance from tanning is due to the associated increase” in skin yellowness, and that if you separate it out people actually prefer the lighter but yellower skin.